brianjohnhanna/mightytext-franz-recipe/README.md

 # MightyText for Franz

-This is a Franz recipe for MightyText, an Android SMS app to text from your computer.
+This is a [Franz](https://meetfranz.com/) recipe for [MightyText](https://mightytext.net/), an Android SMS app which allows you to text from your computer and other devices.

 For the time being there seems to be a backlog on plugin acceptance into the official Franz repository, so you must install this binary as a dev plugin.
 It is production ready and I use it daily.
 For that reason, I will update it if anything breaks.